Knut Hamsun: Major works

 Hamsun first received wide acclaim with his 1890 novel Hunger (Sult).
 The semiautobiographical work described a young writer's descent into near madness as a result of hunger and poverty in the Norwegian capital of Kristiania (modern name Oslo).
 To many, the novel presages the writings of Franz Kafka and other twentieth-century novelists with its internal monologue and bizarre logic.

 A theme to which Hamsun often returned is that of the perpetual wanderer, an itinerant stranger (often the narrator) who insinuates himself into the life of small rural communities.
 This theme is central to the novels Mysteries, Pan, Under the Autumn Star, The Last Joy, Vagabonds, Rosa, and others.

 Hamsun's prose often contains rapturous depictions of the natural world, with intimate reflections on the Norwegian woodlands and coastline.
 For this reason, he has been linked with the spiritual movement known as pantheism ("No one knows God," he once wrote, "man knows only gods.").
 Hamsun saw mankind and nature united in a strong, sometimes mystical bond.
-This connection between the characters and their natural environment is exemplified in the novels Pan, A Wanderer Plays on Muted Strings, and the epic Growth of the Soil, "his monumental work" credited with securing him the Nobel Prize in Literature in 1920.
+This connection between the characters and their natural environment is exemplified in the novels Pan, A Wanderer Plays on Muted Strings, and Growth of the Soil, "his monumental work" credited with securing him the Nobel Prize in Literature in 1920.

 World War II, arrest and trial

+As early as 1918 during World War I, Hamsun's pro-German attitude had been noted and The Atlantic speculated that the cause may have been "a love of opposition to average opinion."
 During World War II, Hamsun supported the German war effort.
 He courted and met with high-ranking Nazi officers, including Adolf Hitler.
 Nazi Minister of Propaganda Joseph Goebbels wrote a long and enthusiastic diary entry concerning a private meeting with Hamsun; according to Goebbels, Hamsun's "faith in German victory is unshakable".
 In 1940 Hamsun wrote that "the Germans are fighting for us".
-After Hitler's death, he published a short obituary in which he described him as "a warrior for mankind" and "a preacher of the gospel of justice for all nations".

 On 13 June 1945, after the war, he was detained by police for treason, then committed to a hospital in Grimstad (Grimstad sykehus) "due to his advanced age", according to Einar Kringlen, a professor and medical doctor.
 In 1947 he was tried in Grimstad and fined.
 Norway's supreme court reduced the fine from 575,000 to 325,000 Norwegian kroner.

 After the war, Norwegians were torn between aversion to Hamsun's Nazi sympathies and regard for his achievements and fame as a writer.
 At his trial Hamsun had pleaded ignorance.
 Other explanations have cited his contradictory personality, his distaste for hoi polloi, his inferiority complex, his distress at the spread of indiscipline, his dislike of Norway's interwar democracy, and especially his Anglophobia.

 Death

 Knut Hamsun died on 19 February 1952, aged 92, in Grimstad.
-His ashes are buried in the garden of his home at Nørholm in Grimstad Municipality.
+His ashes are buried in the garden of his home at Nørholm in Landvik Municipality (now part of Grimstad Municipality).